geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 destination-over
 ................

-The opposite of normal drawing, the source is painted below the destination, as such it's visible only when the destination is transparent.
+The opposite of normal drawing, the source is painted below the destination, and is visible only when the destination is transparent.

 .. list-table::